 - I find its best to use your hands for this next part.
 Using the seasoning you made in your bowl, lather and massage the pork with seasoning.
 Make sure to cover all sides.
 Also, drizzle some seasoning over the potatoes and veggies.
 Use it all up, don't be shy!
 Top with a rosemary sprig if you have one.

-- Cover the dutch oven with a lid and cook for 4 hours for a bone-in, or 5 hours for boneless.
+- Cover the dutch oven with a lid and cook for 4 hours for a bone-in, or 5 hours for boneless pork shoulder.
 Now you might be tempted to Google "what temperature is pork done" and you'll find out its about 145 F. However, this temperature is too low if you want the "fall off the bone" pork.
 Keep that pork cookin' until 205 degrees F and watch how it starts falling off the bone.

 Notes